barbaralba's translation of the new testament

 Anne, Fau's daughter, called Jesus her uncle.
 She was, however, his child.

-It was the children that kept our spirits from leaving us and jumping overboard to be with the fishes.
+On the long sea voyage, it was the children that kept our spirits from leaving us and jumping overboard to be with the fishes.

 "Ignorance is brutal."

-Our first few days of living on the water were very wet.
+Our first many days of living on the water were very wet.
 The sky was one big black cloud.
-Sometimes it looked like the rain would take a break but it didn't.
+Sometimes it looked like the rain would take a break but it didn’t.
 There were different kinds of rain.

 The rain that seemed to float was our favorite rain.
 Little drops like bubbles that exploded into little points of wetness when they floated into our faces.